 It’s the coming together as a team to defend something worth defending.
 It’s the grasping onto potential and claiming it as our own.
 It’s the way these Warriors light up that court with the fire that spreads through the Spirit of the People, and with the confidence that a long-awaited change is coming.
-It’s witnessing their fight, and fighting alongside them, whether on or off the court, stirring up that Warrior fight within us, which transcends the arena and weaves its way into our lives, reminding us that we can and that we will.
+It’s witnessing their fight, and fighting alongside them, whether on or off the court.
+This stirs up that Warrior fight within us, transcending the arena and weaves its way into our lives, reminding us that we can and that we will.
 We all have been downtrodden by naysayers (both the haters who surround us, and those pesky discouraging voices from within), who will strive to fuel that self-doubt, and continue to poke and prod and test our Will.
 And this is when we learn what we are made of.
 And whether we are made of mud, Klay, or iron, there is still space to grow into more.
 There is a potential to be realized here.

 Stephen Curry and Klay Thompson now reign as the cornerstones of the Golden State Warriors, but not long ago, before splashing into the league, their potential was questioned by many, and neither of them were highly touted.
 Could this be where the fight is born?
 When we are compelled to prove to ourselves that we are good enough, and that we deserve more?
 When we also feel the need to make a statement to both those who unjustifiably crown themselves as judges over us, and to the ones who have marched faithfully with us all along?